mizerablepi/mizerablepi/README.md

 - 👋 Hi, I’m Muaaz Shaikh
 - 👀 I’m interested in Data Analytics/Science
 - 🌱 I’m currently learning Python for Data Science
-- 👯 Lookinf for an intership opportunity in Data Analysis
+- 👯 Looking for an intership opportunity in Data Analysis
 - 📫 Reach me at mizerablepi@gmail.com / msajjadshaikh@acpce.ac.in

 <!---